-- Continually invest in our AAV product engine by focusing on (i) vector engineering and optimization; (ii) manufacturing; and (iii) dosing and delivery techniques. - Establish a leadership position in commercial-scale, high quality AAV manufacturing, which we believe is critical to any successful AAV gene therapy program. - Optimize and advance our lead program, VY-AADC01, for the treatment of advanced Parkinson's disease. - Continue to build a pipeline of gene therapy programs focused on severe CNS diseases, with the goal of adding at least one new pipeline program in early 2016 and submitting our next IND in 2017.
+- Continually invest in our AAV product engine by focusing on (i) vector engineering and optimization; (ii) manufacturing; and (iii) dosing and delivery techniques. - Establish a leadership position in commercial-scale, high quality AAV manufacturing, which we believe is critical to any successful AAV gene therapy program. - Optimize and advance our lead program, VY-AADC01, for the treatment of advanced Parkinson's disease.

-- Maintain and maximize the value of our product commercialization rights, including by building our own sales and marketing infrastructure or partnering with third parties. - Continue to develop and expand our intellectual property portfolio in order to maintain our leadership position in AAV gene therapy.
+- Continue to build a pipeline of gene therapy programs focused on severe CNS diseases, with the goal of adding at least one new pipeline program in early 2016 and submitting an IND for one of our existing preclinical programs in 2017. - Maintain and maximize the value of our product commercialization rights, including by building our own sales and marketing infrastructure or partnering with third parties. - Continue to develop and expand our intellectual property portfolio in order to maintain our leadership position in AAV gene therapy.